Thomas F. Edgar, Director

 Prior to joining The University of Texas at Austin, Dr. Beach served for 25 years in the U.S. Navy, where he was a qualified Submariner, Naval Aviator, Surface Warfare Officer, and Acquisition Professional.
 Since retiring in 2003 he has served as a consultant on defense-related topics for the U.S. Chief of Naval Operations Strategic Studies Group, MITRE, Naval Research Advisory Committee, Naval Research Laboratory, Defense Advanced Research Projects Agency, and the Defense Science Board.

 Dr. Beach holds a Ph.D. from the LBJ School of Public Affairs, University of Texas at Austin; an M.S. in Physics from the Naval Postgraduate School; and a B.S. in Chemistry with a minor in Nuclear Engineering from the University of Oklahoma.
 He is also a graduate of the Defense Acquisition University and Certified Level III DoD Acquisition Professional and Program Manager.

-Dr. Carey W. King performs interdisciplinary research on how energy systems interact within the economy and environment, and how competing factors affect societal decisions and tradeoffs and policy development.
-Dr. King’s research goals center on rigorous interpretations of the past performance of energy systems to determine the most probable future energy pathways.
+Dr. Carey W King performs interdisciplinary research related to how energy systems interact within the economy and environment as well as how our policy and social systems can make decisions and tradeoffs among these often competing factors.
+The past performance of our energy systems is no guarantee of future returns, yet we must understand the development of past energy systems.
+Carey’s research goals center on rigorous interpretations of the past to determine the most probable future energy pathways.